nats-io/jetstream-leaf-nodes-demo/README.md

 nsc env --operator OP
 ```

-The context used in the demo need to be created separately using
+The context used in the demo needs to be created separately using the following;

-## Content of this repo
+## Content of This Repo

-This directory contains `nsc` directories `store` and `keys` containing jwt and creds.
+This directory contains `nsc` directories `store` and `keys` containing JWT and creds.
 Server config files are of the format `cluster-<domain>-<server number>.cfg`
-`nats-account-resolver.cfg` contains the account resolver setup shared by all server.
+`nats-account-resolver.cfg` contains the account resolver setup shared by all servers.
-The directories `CACHE*` are nats account resolver directories for each server.
+The directories `CACHE*` are NATS account resolver directories for each server.
-They contain already pushed account JWT so you are ready to go.
+They contain already pushed account JWTs so you are ready to go.
-`main.go` contains the source code shown during the presentation.
+`main.go` contains the source code shown during the YouTube demo.
-`outline.txt` contains the outline of the presentation.
+`outline.txt` contains the outline of the YouTube demo.
-The folder `puml` contains the plant uml files used to generate the png named `topology*`
+The folder `puml` contains the plant uml files used to generate the png named `topology*`.
-To generate install plantuml and execute `plantuml -tpng <puml file>`.
+To generate, install [plantuml](https://plantuml.com/) and execute `plantuml -tpng <puml file>`.

 ## Server Startup

-To have a single nats account resolver config file each server needs the environment variable `CACHE` set.
+To have a single NATS account resolver config file, each server needs the environment variable `CACHE` set.
 This variable is referenced in line four of the config file `nats-account-resolver.cfg`.

 To start the server execute the following commands: